GehenHe/Deep_Face/README.md

 # Deep_Face
-This is a demo that detect face and recog face
+This is a demo that detect face and recog face on computer